nsat/space-services-user-guide/web_docs/index.md

 ## Tools & Utilities
-The following tools and utilities are developed and supported by Spire, and provided on the payload:
+The following tools and utilities are developed and supported by Spire, and provided on the applicable payload(s):

-### RFCollect
+### RF Collect

 Payloads: `SDR`